Nimzyow/scuba-diver/README.md

-# Scuba diver in Node, Express and React
+# Scuba diver

-This is a simple test to see if I can make a node + express back end to a scuba diving application
+A Scuba Diver application TDD'd from beginning to end